 Today, market information is a matter of sifting, sorting, digesting, figuring out what’s important, and giving it context.
 If the past was about needles and haystacks, today it’s about finding the right needle in a mountain of needles.

-One survey of small business owners concludes that social media is important to less than a third of them; another survey proves social media is vital to more than two-thirds.
+One survey of small business owners concluded that social media is important to less than a third of them; another survey proves social media is vital to more than two-thirds.
 The difference is how the survey was designed, who was contacted, and how.
-Hint: The survey conducted over Facebook shows the importance of social media, and the survey conducted by mail proved the opposite.
+(Hint: The survey conducted over Facebook shows the importance of social media, and the survey conducted by mail proved the opposite.)

-So, for example, the market analysis for a new, high-tech, smog-free technology starts with a smog-choked city and the impact of pollution.
+So, for example, the market analysis section for a new, high-tech, smog-free technology starts with a smog-choked city and the impact of pollution.
 A market analysis for distributing restaurant leftovers to homeless people starts with a picture of the garbage area behind a restaurant, full of discarded food.
-A market analysis for a worldwide crafts market starts with a picture of an African woman who would be able to sell her crafts worldwide using just her mobile phone.
+The one for a worldwide crafts market starts with a picture of an African woman who would be able to sell her crafts worldwide using just her mobile phone.

 When you can’t illustrate an abstract problem, highlight a person or people who have a need and will benefit from the solution.
 A plan for a video game that helps autistic children starts with the story of a specific child and his parents.
 A pitch for a new medical technology starts with two aging baby boomers.
-I still remember one that started with a graveyard and a claim for a percent of deaths that could be reduced by a new device.
-That makes the market analysis matter.
+I still remember one that started with a graveyard and a claim on the percentage of deaths that could be reduced by a new device.
+These stories make your market analysis matter.